What Colleges Offer Forestry Degree Programs?

 Through choosing a degree program and focusing on a specific area of research or set of skills, you can prepare for a career as an educator, forest ranger, wilderness manager, naturalist, arborist, ecologist, watershed manager or environmental analyst, among many other areas of employment.
 You also have the option of minoring in a number of areas, such as urban and community forestry, forest resources or sustainability studies.
 The following degree programs are offered by the Department of Forest Resources:

-- B.S. in Recreation Resource Management
+- B.S. in Forest and Natural Resource Management

 - B.S. in Environmental Sciences, Policy and Management